6741R/6741R-V5RC-HighStakes/README.md

 ## Contact Us

-If you have any questions or concerns feel free to reach out:
+If you have any questions or concerns feel free to reach out to our lead developer:

 - Email: nindriod7@gmail.com